Download the PDF version of the October 17 poster here.

 Answering the Call of October 17 to end poverty: A path towards peaceful and inclusive societies

-This year marks the 30th anniversary of the Call to Action by Father Joseph Wresinski – which inspired the observance of October 17 as the World Day to Overcome Extreme Poverty – and the recognition by the United Nations of the day as the International Day for the Eradication of Poverty.
+2017 marked the 30th anniversary of the Call to Action by Father Joseph Wresinski – which inspired the observance of October 17 as the World Day to Overcome Extreme Poverty – and the recognition by the United Nations of the day as the International Day for the Eradication of Poverty.

 - On the 17th of October 1987, defenders of human rights and civil rights from every continent gathered on this plaza.
 They paid homage to the victims of hunger, ignorance and violence.
 They affirmed their conviction that human misery is not inevitable.
 They pledged their solidarity with all people who, throughout the world, strive to eradicate extreme poverty.